idya/oolib/README.md

-oolib.js is a tiny javascript library that provides an original solution to the age-old problem of JavaScript OO encapsulation.
+oolib.js is a tiny javascript library that provides an original solution to the age-old problem of JavaScript OOP encapsulation.

 You can find the documentation here: http://idya.github.com/oolib/.